Alien Higgs 10 (H10) Review: The New Value King of UHF RFID?

 • Logistics: Sentinel Memory architecture fixes single-bit errors.

-• Asset Tracking: 200,000 write cycles double the industry standard.
+• Asset Tracking: 200,000 write cycles is double the industry standard.

-The H10 maintains data for 50 years.
-Its -21.5 dBm read sensitivity ensures performance in dense environments.
+The H10 keeps data for 50 years.
+The -21.5 dBm read sensitivity ensures performance in busy environments.

 Share this article